Do You Pay Stamp Duty When Building a New Home?

 There are some additional exemptions that might apply to you.
 Refer to the official guidelines for more information.

-Takaway: It is possible to not pay stamp duty on the value of the house itself if the land is already owned.
+Takeaway: It is possible not to pay stamp duty on the value of the house itself if the land is already owned.
 There are also specific cases where people may be exempt from stamp duty, such as when no money is exchanged or the property value is less than £40,000.

 Clara Annesley